 Natural Refrigerant Heat Pump systems:

-Ideal for BREEAM projects or applications with a high environmental objectives natural refrigerant heat pumps from Pure are well proven and practical to specify, install and operate.
+Ideal for BREEAM projects or applications with high environmental objectives natural refrigerant heat pumps from Pure are well-proven and practical to specify, install and operate.

-Where a client has the objective of removing F Gas refrigerants from their building or estate a natural non F Gas heat pump option can deliver real benefits whilst operating at both medium temperature of circa 35C and also High Temperature up to 80C.
+Where a client has the objective of removing F Gas refrigerants from their building or estate a natural non-F Gas heat pump option can deliver real benefits whilst operating at both medium temperature of circa 35C and also High Temperature of up to 80C.

-However, to deliver both heating and hot water from the same system can be challenging where a heat pump only design without boilers is considered.
+However, to deliver both heating and hot water from the same system can be challenging where a heat pump only designed without boilers is considered.

-For this reason, Pure Thermal provide the specifier with a number of Natural Refrigernat Heat Pump options that can make the application of heat pumps straightforward and practical to specify without the need for additional heating or hot water systems such as gas/fossil fuel boilers.
+For this reason, Pure Thermal provides the specifier with a number of Natural Refrigerant Heat Pump options that can make the application of heat pumps straightforward and practical to specify without the need for additional heating or hot water systems such as gas/fossil fuel boilers.

 The primary or sole heat source can now be heat pumps only or heat pumps can be configured with boilers at the same flow temperature to provide support heating capacity only.

-Either heat pump only or heat pump with boiler support are completely practical to use and specify with the configuration dictated by the actual projects demands.
+Either heat pump only or a heat pump with boiler support is completely practical to use and specify with the configuration dictated by the demands of the actual project.

 Heating & Hot Water from a Heat Pump only system:

-Pure Thermal provide heat pumps that will deliver heating and hot water with two different methods of operation.
+Pure Thermal provides heat pumps that will deliver heating and hot water with two different methods of operation.